isomerpages/mlaw-acd/events/onboarding-conference/_posts/2019-04-15-onboarding-conference-by-ACD.md

 ---
 <a href="/images/Flyer23MNQR.pdf"><img src="/images/Flyer23MNQR.png"></a><br>

-The Anti-Money Laundering/Countering the Financing of Terrorism Division ("**ACD**") of the Ministry of Law will be conducting an onboarding conference for regulated dealers on **23 May 2019 (Thu)**.
+The Anti-Money Laundering/Countering the Financing of Terrorism Division ("**ACD**") of the Ministry of Law will be conducting an onboarding conference for regulated dealers on **22 May 2019** (Wed).
 Details as follow:
 <br>
 <table>
   <tr>